 PTCA Grant Program

 One of the initiatives the ANCS PTCA is proudest of is our Grant Program.
-Thanks to financial support from our members and annual sponsors, PTCA is able to fund programs, activities, and materials that enhance students’ experiences at the school and help supplement teacher and classroom resources.
+Thanks to financial support from our donors and annual sponsors, PTCA is able to fund programs, activities, and materials that enhance students’ experiences at the school and help supplement teacher and classroom resources.
 We encourage all members of the community to apply for grants.